kform-dev/choreo-examples/hello-world/README.md

 This exercise will walk through a basic Hello world example.
 The API is already generated

+This exercise will walk through a basic Hello world example.
+The API is already generated

 clone the choreo-examples git repo

 ```bash